Stretch Marks In Teenagers: How To Deal With Them

 4. Use Sunscreen

 We understand that it is not possible to avoid the sun altogether.
 However, UV exposure can cause skin damage and worsen your stretch marks.
-Hence, apply sunscreen generously before stepping out.
+Hence, apply sunscreen, especially on the exposed areas, generously before stepping out.

 5. Follow A Balanced Diet